FailAcademy/learning/adp-vancouver/_slides/week-08/01-intro-to-react-native.md

 react-native run-ios
 ```

-You can also add the `--simulator="iPhone SE` flag to that command to launch your app on a specific device.
+You can also add the `--simulator="iPhone SE"` flag to that command to launch your app on a specific device.

 ---